 If you are under age 65 and withdraw HSA funds for non-qualified expenses, you’ll receive a 20 percent penalty in addition to having to pay income tax on the withdrawal.

 If you’re 65 or over, you can use your HSA money for any expense without penalty.
 However, you will still be taxed on withdrawals for non-qualified expenses.
+In retirement, you can continue to use your HSA tax-free for eligible healthcare expenses.

 Learn more about HSA distributions and penalties.